Prag8855/aab/content/guides/permanent-residence.md

 - [x] **Pay [pension insurance](/glossary/gesetzliche%20Rentenversicherung)**
     You must pay 3 years of pension insurance, or 2 years if you graduated from a German university.[^19] When you are employed, you do this automatically.
 See the [pension requirements](#pension-requirements).

+If you have a work visa, but you qualify for a Blue Card, you can become a permanent resident in 21 to 27 months.[^41] Apply as if you had a Blue Card.
+See the [requirements for Blue Card holders](#if-you-have-a-blue-card).

 ### If you have a [freelance visa](/glossary/Freelance%20visa)

 To become a permanent resident, you must also...